nudibranchrecords/hedron/README.md

 1. Run `pnpm install` at the top level to install all deps
 2. Run `pnpm build` to build all packages in the monorepo
 3. Run `pnpm dev` to start Hedron.
-This will `cd` into `packages/desktop` and only be watching for changes in that package - you'll need to separately run `dev` in packages you are working in.
+This will only be watching for changes in `packages/desktop` - you'll need to separately run `dev` in packages you are working in

 ## Working on isolated packages